What on Earth is the Karst?!

 And please don't think the Karst is just a load of rocks!
 Over the years, trees and green have grown over the stone to make Slovenia the unique Green paradise that will absolutely thrill and amaze you.
 You will even find that one of Slovenia's seven wine regions is called the "Kras", (Karst) or "Teran" region, (just 20 mins from the Lodge) and is totally covered with stunning green vineyards and rocky outcrops!
 The red soil is really thin here, but full of iron so that the grapes produce a unique blood red "Teran" wine that is perfect with the local prosciutto or a plate of cheese!

-In one of the caves we have already mentioned above, Planina, you can see something that you cannot see in any other cave in Europe and that is two rivers crashing into each other underground to form a "new" river, in fact one of the 7 rivers of the "River of 7 names".
+In one of the caves we have already mentioned, Planina, you can see something that you cannot see in any other cave in Europe and that is two rivers crashing into each other underground to form a "new" river, in fact one of the 7 rivers of the "River of 7 names".
 Click here to find out a little more about the amazing River of 7 Names.

 We regularly send our guests off on daytrip adventures to these lesser known local rocky Karst wonders and we know from our own experiences and guest feedback that you will absolutely love them.
 Our guests are often shocked at how these places they have heard nothing at all about often make their most memorable days here and are even more beautiful than they could ever have expected!

 The Karst IS pretty much Slovenia, so many of the rivers, gorges, waterfalls, mountains, caves, lakes, forests and other natural wonders we have here will, technically, be in the Karst, but more importantly for you, they are all in Green Slovenia!

 Indeed the very mini region in which Lipizzaner Lodge is carefully located is called the "Green Karst", we are in the home of the Karst, so we really thought it was time you knew exactly what the Karst is!